usfngm/tekton-catalog/kubernetes-service/README.md

 - Add a github integration in your toolchain to the repository containing the task (https://github.com/open-toolchain/tekton-catalog)
 - Add that github integration to the Definitions tab of your Continuous Delivery tekton pipeline, with the Path set to `kubernetes-service`

+## iks-fetch-config

-## Fetch IKS Cluster Configuration helper task
+Fetch IKS Cluster Configuration helper task

 ### Context - ConfigMap/Secret

-  The task expects the following kubernetes resources to be defined:
+  The task may rely on the following kubernetes resources to be defined:

-* **Secret cd-secret**
+* **Secret secure-properties**

   Secret containing:
-  * **API_KEY**: An IBM Cloud Api Key use to access to the IBM Cloud Container registry service (https://cloud.ibm.com/iam/apikeys)
+  * **apikey**: An [IBM Cloud Api Key](https://cloud.ibm.com/iam/apikeys) used to access IBM Cloud Kubernetes Service.
+Note: secret name and secret key can be configured using Task's params.

-  See [sample TriggerTemplate](./sample/listener-kubernetes-service.yaml) on how to create the secret using `resourcetemplates` in a `TriggerTemplate`
+  If this secret is provided, it will be used to obtain the the git token for the git integration in the toolchain

+  Note: the `secure-properties` secret is injected in the Tekton Pipeline environment by Continuous Delivery Tekton Pipeline support.
+See [Tekton Pipelines environment and resources](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton_environment#tekton_envprop)

 ### Parameters